Connect with others who understand.

 Liver Biopsy

-If your blood test results can’t confirm a PBC diagnosis, your doctor will perform a liver biopsy.
-This test uses a long, thin needle that’s inserted in your liver to take a small piece of tissue.
-Your doctor will send the sample to a lab, where it’s examined under a microscope.
+If your blood test results can’t confirm a PBC diagnosis, your doctor may perform a liver biopsy.
+This test uses a long, thin needle that’s inserted into your liver to take a small piece of tissue.
+Your doctor will send the tissue sample to a lab, where it’s examined under a microscope.

-A pathologist will look at the sample to rule out other liver diseases and confirm you have PBC.
-They’ll also look at how much fibrosis or scarring (cirrhosis) is in the liver tissue.
+A pathologist will look at the sample to rule out other liver diseases and confirm that you have PBC.
+They’ll also look at how much fibrosis or cirrhosis (scarring) is in the liver tissue.
 This will tell your doctor how far your PBC has progressed.
 Too much cirrhosis may be a sign of liver failure.

 After Receiving a PBC Diagnosis

-You’ll receive a PBC diagnosis if you meet two of the three requirements — high ALP levels, the presence of AMA, and signs of PBC from your liver biopsy.
-You’ll then start a treatment plan to slow the progression of the disease and prevent more liver damage.
+Once you receive a PBC diagnosis, you’ll then start a treatment plan to slow the progression of the disease and prevent more liver damage.
 In severe cases of PBC leading to liver failure, a liver transplant may be necessary.

 Find Your Team